rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

 - Group 1: The intersection of AI Safety and DL, and the intersection of AI Safety and AI
 - Group 2: Subfields of DL/AI such as Natural Language Processing (NLP), Reinforcement Learning (RL), and Mulimodal Learning (MM) that are important to AI Safety[^11]

 For all groups, I searched through the years 2000 through 2022, and cut off 2022 in the graphs.
 The abbreviations are (AR) = ArXiV; (GS) = Google Scholar, no citations; (GS, R) = Google Scholar Reviews only, no citations; and (OA) = OpenAlex.
 In every search, I looked for exact phrases (e.g., "AI Safety" rather than AI Safety).
+The raw data for the years 2000 through 2022 can be found in the Appendix[^12].
+As of the time of writing this, the year 2022 is

 __Intersection of AI Safety and AI/DL__

 ![](/assets/images/ai_vs_dl/arxiv_gs_openalex_research.png)

 The data in this graph comes from searching "AI Safety" and "Deep Learning", or from searching "AI Safety" and "Artificial Intelligence".
-The raw data for the years 2000 through 2022 can be found in the Appendix.
 Note that "AI Safety + DL (OA)" and "AI Safety + AI (OA)" produced no results, which I don't have an explanation for.

-&emsp; The first noteworthy finding from this search, which is not too surprising, is that AI Safety overlaps more with work on Artificial Intelligence than it does on Deep Learning ($265 - 149 = 116$ more results for non-review Google Scholar search).
-The trend for ArXiV (this may be more useful for detecting _research_ signals in these fields, since Google Scholar produces many non-research results) is similar ($51 \text{ for AI } > 5 \text{ for DL }$)
+&emsp; The first noteworthy finding from this search, which is not too surprising, is that AI Safety overlaps more with work on Artificial Intelligence than it does on Deep Learning ($265 > 149$ for AI, DL respectively for non-review Google Scholar search).
+The trend for ArXiV (this may be more useful for detecting _research_ signals in these fields, since Google Scholar produces many non-research results) is similar ($51 > 5$ for AI, DL respectively).

 __AI Safety, Deep Learning, and Artificial Intelligence__